Saurabh7Goku/Saurabh7Goku/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Artificial intelligence.
 - 🌱 I’m currently learning MLOps with AWS and Azure.
 - 💞️ I’m looking to collaborate on ML and data analytics projects.
+- 👀 learning the tech the LLMs Large Language Models.
 - 📫 How to reach me ----> Gmail ---> saurabhgk7@gmail.com.
 - 📫 LinkedIn ----> https://www.linkedin.com/in/saurabh-singh-682a811b0/
 <!---